 - 1) A.S.
-Committees Coordinator
+Committee on Committees Co-Coordinators

 - 2) A.S.
 Controller(s)

 - 3) A.S.
 Program Advisor

-- 3) A.S.
+- 4) A.S.
 Executive Director

-- 4) A.S.
+- 5) A.S.
 Accountability Director

 D) Selection and Term of Office of Voting Members:

 - 1) The Campus Point Editor in Chief will be nominated by the Campus Point staff, appointed by the A.S.
 President pending two thirds majority ratification by Legislative Council for the term of one academic (1) year. - 2) The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one academic (1) year. - 3) All other voting members will be selected internally through an application process by current Campus Point voting members and approved by the A. S. President.